sensu/sensu-puppet/README.md

 ### Basic Sensu backend

 The following example will configure sensu-backend, sensu-agent on backend and add a check.
+By default this module will configure the backend to use Puppet's SSL certificate and CA.

 ```puppet
   include sensu::backend